end-of-game/cloudunit/cu-clair/README.md

 docker-machine upgrade default
 ```

+## Analyse, report to html Cloudunit images automatically

+Just launch the script bash to get cloudunit containers vulnerability.

+    analyze_CU.sh

-## Using Clairctl
+# Using Clairctl manually

-After build, pull, commit an image, you should analyze this.
-In local environement the analyze is not automatic and require to use clairctl.
+After build, pull image in a registry, you could analyze and report to html or json file.

 ```
 clairctl push -l myImageName
+clairctl pull -l myImageName
 clairctl analyze -l myImageName
 ```

-# Configuration clairctl file
-After build, pull, commit an image, you should analyze this.
-In local environement the analyze is not automatic and require to use clairctl.

-# Analyze report (HTML or JSON)
+# Report (HTML or JSON)
 To report analysis, you should launch this command.
 You have two formats of reporting an analyse JSON or Html.
 Reports containers contains a list of sercurity failure (name, type, description link) for each layers.